AcademySoftwareFoundation/openqmc/README.md

 ### Dependencies

 The tools and tests have dependencies on external projects.
-These can be either installed on the system and automatically found, or alternatively cloned and built within the project using submodules.
+If these are already installed on the system they can be found automatically.
+If a dependency isn't installed, then it will be downloaded and compiled along with the project.

 The dependencies are: